Villages

 Steeple Ashton

-The linear village of Steeple Ashton in West Wiltshire village is next to Keevil Airfield, a former Royal Air Force station used in WWII.
+The linear village of Steeple Ashton in West Wiltshire is next to Keevil Airfield, a former Royal Air Force station used in WWII.

 Wootton Rivers